Charles d'Autremont: Early life and education

-d'Autremont was born in Angelica, New York, where his father, Charles E., Sr., was a banker and in the mercantile trade. d'Autremont continued in his father's trade.
-The family was part of the movement of French refugees into New York's southern tier, a movement which included some of the Du Pont family as well.
+d'Autremont was born in Angelica, New York, where his father, Charles E., Sr., was a banker and merchant. d'Autremont continued in his father's trade.
+The d'Autremont family, some of whose members had fallen victim to the Reign of Terror, immigrated to New York in 1792.
 Among the family wares were grindstones, shipped to Geneva, New York for sale, as well as the processing of wolf pelts as a part of the New York State bounty on the predator.
 He also traded stocks in New York City and invested in western real estate.
 In 1848, Charles E., Sr., traveled the Continent – notably the Republic of France – arriving in Paris during the Revolutions of that year.
 Sarah (Collins) d'Autremont, spouse to Charles E., Sr., was an abolitionist.
 She was the daughter of Judge John Collins, Jr., who also served as an officer in the New York militia in the War of 1812.